alljoyn/extras-webdocs/docs/develop/api-guide/events-and-actions/index.md

 * Devices that support the Actions interface have been onboarded onto the AllJoyn framework and are therefore discoverable on the associated Wi-Fi network.
-* Human readable descriptions have been created and part of the software on the devices to be returned in the introspection XML.
+* Human readable descriptions have been created as part of the software on the devices to be returned in the introspection XML.
 These can be created by the OEM, standardized descriptions provided by the AllSeen Alliance can be used.